Fieldnotes

 Fieldnotes v2.0

 When Systems Demand Outcomes Without Conditions is a note on contradictory demands, institutional misclassification, and the production of strain.
-It examines what happens when people are asked to show calm, urgency, engagement, and change under conditions the system has done very little to make possible.

 Canonical report